Abide – to stay, to remain, to endure, to persevere, to live in. When we abide in Jesus, he abides in us, and we can be fruitful Christians.

 Atonement – the covering of or payment for sin, appeasement, and reconciliation to God.

-Born Again – The regeneration or re-birth of one’s spirit.
+Born Again – The regeneration or rebirth of one’s spirit.
 An act of God applied to those who have come to saving faith in Jesus Christ.
-The only way to enter the Kingdom of God John 3:3
+The only way to enter the Kingdom of God

 Christ – the Messiah.
 The anointed one or the chosen one (by God).

-Confession – is to admit to God your sin and ask for forgiveness.
-Here are the 3 steps to confession:
+Confession – to admit to God your sin and ask for forgiveness.
+Here are the three steps to confession:

-1. Acknowledge your sin to God – this is to agree with God that you have sinned.
-To ignore your sin leaves it unforgiven and deadens your conscience so that soon this sin is a way of life.
-Stay in the word and pray for God to illuminate your sin so you will know.
+- Acknowledge your sin to God—this is to agree with God that you have sinned.
+Ignoring your sin leaves it unforgiven and deadens your conscience, so that soon it becomes a way of life.
+Stay in the Word and pray for God to illuminate your sin so you will know.
 It is easy to live in sin when ignorant or apathetic.

-• Thank God for his forgiveness of your sin – be consistently and sincerely grateful to God for his mercy that is inexhaustible and fresh every morning!
-Read Lamentations 3:22-23
+- Thank God for his forgiveness of your sin – be consistently and sincerely grateful to God for his inexhaustible and fresh mercy every morning!
+Lamentations 3:22-23

-Also, know that because of what Jesus did on the cross, we can take our sins directly to God.
-Read Mark 15:38.
+Also, know that we can take our sins directly to God because of what Jesus did on the cross.
+Mark 15:38.
 We do not need an earthly intermediary to approach God and receive mercy for our sins.

-Conscience – an inner feeling, or sensitivity, that acts as a guide to one’s behavior being right or wrong.
-A conscience that is alive and active is used by God to guide and direct.
+Conscience – an inner feeling or sensitivity that guides one’s behavior, being right or wrong.
+God uses a conscience that is alive and active to guide and direct.
 A conscience that is dead allows us to sin and defy God without care.
-A seared conscience by profane living allows one to happily follow the path to hell.
+A seared conscience by profane living allows one to follow the path to Hell happily.

 Covenant – an alliance, pledge, or agreement.